 Now, the second pragmatic reason is: if you’re doing probate and there is no will, in other words, if you have an intestate estate, what’s on the inventory and appraisal can affect how the estate gets distributed.

-And the last pragmatic reason you want to get it right is, if you’re in charge of the estate is that the inventory and appraisal is the basis for determining the fees that you’ll be paid either as the executor or as administrator of the estate.
+And the last pragmatic reason you want to get it right is if you’re in charge of the estate is that the inventory and appraisal is the basis for determining the fees that you’ll be paid either as the executor or as an administrator of the estate.

 So, you want to get it right.
 If this is a large estate, you want to make sure that everything is on it that everything has been appraised.
 And frankly, there’s a lot of work that you’re going to do you want to make sure that you get paid according to the fee schedule and get everything that you’re entitled to.
 So in addition to it being absolutely required, remember there are pragmatic reasons for getting your inventory and appraisal right.
-If you need to do a probate or have questions about completing a probate, do not hesitate to contact our office today or via phone at 888-443-6590.
+If you need to do probate or have questions about completing probate, do not hesitate to contact us today!